-Drew is a Senior Counsel and Practice Leader of the Employment Law Practice at Dorf & Nelson.
+Drew is a Partner and Co-Practice Leader of the Employment Law Practice at Dorf & Nelson.
 After more than thirty years of practicing in labor and employment law, Drew has experience in virtually every facet of workplace interactions.
 He is a pragmatic, responsive and efficient resource in avoiding and resolving workplace disagreements relating to discharge and discipline, discrimination, harassment, wages and hours, benefits, leaves, accommodations, retaliation, employment contracts, shareholder agreements and unfair competition.

 Drew has successfully tried cases in federal and state courts, in arbitration and before administrative agencies, including the National Labor Relations Board and the New York State Division of Human Rights.
 He also adds value through day-to-day counseling on workplace management and administration, investigating harassment and other employment related complaints, auditing practices and policies to assure compliance with the myriad laws and regulations, and drafting contracts and policies to achieve desired results and avoid liabilities.